NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-FamilyMemberHistory.page.md

 <a name="relationship"></a>
 #### relationship
 Relationship between the person the FamilyMemberHistory references and the proband Patient.
 Clinical histories for each family member are expected to be recorded in separate FamilyMemberHistory resources.
-If multiple resources are required, both FamilyMemberHistory and related clinical artifacts such as Condition/Observation resources, these can be contained within a List resource to improve readability.
+If multiple resources are required, both FamilyMemberHistory and related clinical artifacts such as Condition/Observation resources, these MAY be contained within a List resource to improve readability.
 ```json
 "relationship": {
         "coding":  [